-- 1. There are a number of agreed contacts for employees to raise concerns with under the Whistleblowing Policy.
-This enables the employee to choose the person to whom they wish to make the disclosure. - 2.
+- There are a number of agreed contacts for employees to raise concerns with under the Whistleblowing Policy.
+This enables the employee to choose the person to whom they wish to make the disclosure.
+Please see Useful contacts below. - 2.
 Employees who have a concern about any wrongdoing should normally raise their concerns with their Line Manager.
 If however you feel unable to raise the matter with your line manager, for good reason, you may raise the concern with your Head Teacher or another senior member of school staff.
 If you feel unable to raise your concern with any member of the school management you may raise it with Schools HR (NPW). - 3.
 Concerns may be raised orally or in writing.
 Make it clear if you want to raise the matter in confidence.
 The person with whom you raised the concern may have a preliminary meeting with you to discuss the most appropriate route.
-You may bring a union representative or work colleague to any meeting that is arranged in connection with the concern you have raised as long as the union representative or work colleague is not involved in the matter and that the colleague agrees to maintain confidentiality. - If you are raising concerns as a school governor you should speak to the chair of governors.
+You may bring a union representative or work colleague to any meeting that is arranged in connection with the concern you have raised as long as the union representative or work colleague is not involved in the matter and that the colleague agrees to maintain confidentiality. - 4.
+If you are raising concerns as a school governor you should speak to the Chair of Governors (CoG)and if it is about the CoG then the Diocese of Chelmsford should be contacted.
 If you feel unable to raise the matter with them for good reason, you should contact the Schools' HR, NPW with your complaint. - 5.
 You are not expected to prove beyond doubt the truth of an allegation.
 However, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern and that it is in the public interest. - 3.6 The school hopes that this policy gives you the reassurance you would need to raise concerns internally.
 However, it recognises that there may be circumstances where progressing through the internal route has failed and you can only properly report your concern to external bodies who have responsibilities to monitor the school's compliance to its own standards and legal obligations.
 In most cases the most appropriate body would be the school's external auditors, Price Waterhouse Coopers: